GM8land/GM8land/README.md

 ## Hi, I’m Geoff (He/Him)
 ### I recently completed a 24-week bootcamp at Rice University studying AI and Machine Learning.
-Key accomplishments and skill proficiencies:
+### Key skills and proficiencies gained from the course:
 - Python coding
 - Data sourcing using APIs
 - Data cleaning, scaling, and normalization